Thorber991/RoboticsAFN2023/README.md

 # RoboticsAFN2023
-FTC Tech for 2023 AFNohrt
+FTC Tech for 2023 AFNorth